drohrbaugh9/rekt/DISCLAIMER.md

 A program that plays a very high-pitched sound every ten seconds or so (be careful with the volume)

 ## BatchFiles folder

+### __safety.txt

+A file to prevent the accidental running of a batch file upon opening this folder

+### _LogOff.bat

+Does exactly what the name says by logging off

+### _Restart.bat

+Does exactly what the name says by restarting the computer

+### _Shutdown.bat

+Does exactly what the name says by shuttting down the computer

 ### art.bat